cyberc00z/rd8/content/blog/new-beginnings/same.md

 ---
 title: Being The Same
 date: "2020-11-30"
-description: "Connecting the world" is a moral slogan of anxious founders.
+description: "Connecting the world" is a moral slogan of anxiety companies founders.
 2020 is a Online year.
 This typo was written in mid September of 2019.
 ---

 <hr>